Decentralized LTL Enforcement: Normalizing LTL Formulas

 Each monomial of a formula in DNF represents one of its model.
 The transformation to DNF gives, for each model, a formula of the form $\varphi_1 \wedge \Next \varphi_2$ where $\varphi_1$ is a conjunction of literals and $\varphi_2$ is a conjunction of temporal operators, that is, $\varphi_1$ (resp. $\varphi_2$) represents the present obligation (resp. future obligation).
 Intuitively, if the present obligations of a monomial hold, then the corresponding future obligations should hold on the trace later on and should therefore be included in the formula that needs to be evaluated during the next timestamp.

 In the following, we use a function \DNF\ that transforms any formula in DNF.
-The definition of the sub-functions used are omitted for space reasons and can be found in Appendix A.
+The details of each step of the transformation can be found in~\cite{journals/corr/abs-2107-06084}. \begin{example}[Transformation to DNF] We transform $\phi'$ into its DNF: